samlothen/QRALib/README.rst

 Simulation methods
 ------------------

-QRACLib implements several simulation methods and is designed to be extended with new ones.
+QRALib implements several simulation methods and is designed to be extended with new ones.

 Currently, three types of Monte Carlo Methods are supported: